MHMD1001/NY-Taxi-Data/README.md

-# NY Taxi Data Ingestion Project
+# NY Taxi Data Ingestion

 This project demonstrates an end-to-end data pipeline for ingesting New York City taxi data into a PostgreSQL database.
 The pipeline is containerized using Docker and includes a Python script for data retrieval and insertion.
 Additionally, pgAdmin is used for database management